frzambra/frzambra.github.io/pages/about.md

 I was born in the South-Central part of Chile in a city named Chillan, which is in the Bio-Bio, Region.
 I lived during most part of my young life there.

-The year 2009 I was working in Santiago for a project carried out by the University of Concepcion.
-There, I worked with water users organizations from the water basins of the metropolitan Region.
+During the year 2009 I worked with the University of Concepcion.
+Firt, in Santiago for a project working with water users organizations from the water basins of the metropolitan Region.
 I lived there for five months.
-Next, I moved to Combarbala a northern, desert, beautiful, and lonely city of Chile, again, for professional reasons.
-To continue my work with the University of Concepcion, but this time with water users organizations in the North of Chile.
+Next, I moved to Combarbala a northern, desert, beautiful, and lonely city of Chile.
+To work with water users organizations in the North of Chile.

 On January 2010, I moved to central Chile, to the city of Quillota to get a job with the National Institute of Agricultural Development (INDAP), and I worked there for six months.
 Living there, on May 2016 my beloved son Matteo was born.